 The biggest advantage of using WACC as a hurdle rate to evaluate the new projects is its simplicity.
-The calculation does not involve too much of complication.
-The manager just needs to apply weights of each source finances with its cost and aggregate the result.
+And the calculation does not involve too much complication.
+The manager just needs to apply the weights of each source finances with its cost and aggregate the result.

 Single Hurdle Rate for All Projects

-One single hurdle rate for all projects saves a lot of time of the managers in an evaluation of the new projects.
-If the projects are of same risk profile and there is no change in the proposed capital structure, the current WACC can be applied and effectively used.
+One single hurdle rate for all projects saves a lot of time for the managers in an evaluation of the new projects.
+Moreover, if the projects are of the same risk profile and there is no change in the proposed capital structure, the current WACC can be applied and effectively used.

 Prompt Decisions Making

 It is said that the ‘same opportunity never knocks twice’.
 For taking advantage, the right decisions have to be taken at the right time.
 Since the single rate is used for all new projects, the decisions can arrive at a faster pace and the new opportunity can be grabbed and taken benefit of.

 Disadvantages of Weighted Average Cost of Capital (WACC)

 The disadvantages are stemmed mainly from the assumptions of the applicability of WACC.
 The practicability and limitations of the assumptions are discussed below.
 The remedy to overcome the problem is also specified.

 The impractical assumptions of ‘No Change in Capital Structure’ has rare possibilities of prevailing all the time.
 It suggests the same capital structure for new projects.
 There are two possibilities for funding the project in this way.

 - The first is to fund it with the retained earnings.
 In this case, it would be reasonably correct to assume that the new project is funded with the same capital structure.
 The limitation here is of availability of free cash with the company.
 Even if the free cash is available, it will put a cap on the size of the investment.
 Suppose, the new project requires, $100 million, the company has only $70 million.
 What to do for the remaining $30 million?